oleksandrkarasov/WarsawES/README.md

 <br />Ridges_plots.R script contains the code used to produce Figure 3.
 <br />PCA and K-means clustering.R script contains the code used to produce Figures 4 and 5, and Figures S1 and S2.
 <br />Heatmaps.R script contains the code used to produce Figures 7 and 9.
+<br />water_essense_model.R script contains R code used in Exploratory Desktop to build a linear regression model for Tables S5 and S6 (water essense cluster used as an example, the code is identical for other ES clusters).